What is in this leaflet

 - cyclosporin, used to suppress the immune system

-- medicines known as 'CYP3A4 inhibitors' (e.g. itraconazole, ketoconazole, posaconazole, voriconazole)
+- medicines known as 'CYP3A4 inhibitors', used to treat certain fungal infections (e.g. itraconazole, ketoconazole, posaconazole, voriconazole)

 - medicines containing cobicistat, used for HIV infection